 Two Strategic Paths.

-The core question is not simply what we could build — it's what we should own, what we should partner on, and what positions HIQOR to scale cleanly based on operational reality, staffing capacity, compliance burden, and long-term economics.
+Where should HIQOR sit in the value chain?
+The question is not what we could build — it's what we should own vs. what we should partner on.

 Full Infrastructure Ownership